sengopal/sengopal.github.com/README.md

-This branch contains the migrated blog generated using pelican.
+This branch contains the migrated blog generated using JBake.